 Inhibitor of apoptosis (IAP) protein represents a group of negative regulators of caspases and cell death signaling.
 XIAP is a direct inhibitor of cell-death proteases, caspase-3/7, and -9.
 SMAC regulates XIAP function and potentiates caspase-3/7 and -9 activity by disrupting the interaction of caspases with XIAP.
 The binding of SMAC to the BIR2 and BIR3 regions of XIAP creates a steric hindrance that is essential for preventing binding of XIAP with caspases, thus achieving neutralization of XIAP inhibition and promoting the release of XIAP from caspase-9-apoptosome complex.
 Here, we used split luciferase (Luc) complementation assay for the exploration of protein-protein interaction.
 The non-functional fragments, NLuc and CLuc, were used to create fusion models which can be assembled into a functional protein by interacting the fused proteins of interest.
 Based on this strategy, fusion models of caspase-3, caspase-9, some truncated XIAP with BIR2 and/or BIR3, and mature SMAC were expressed in bacterial host and purified.
 To effectively detect conformational rearrangement resulting from interaction, the pairwise samples were mixed together and measured the signal produced.
 After various optimization under different cognitions, our finding indicates that the length of truncated proteins, linker and condition media are the important parameters in the design of fusion proteins, especially in spilt-complementation method.
 Taken together, an in vitro bioluminescence assay for direct measurement of IAP interaction with caspase-3, -9 and SMAC was successfully created that can be used to monitor various compounds that target these interactions to provide predictive insights.

 Keywords: Split-luciferase, XIAP, Caspase 3, Caspase 9, SMAC, Interaction assay

-*Corresponding author E-mail: Ataei_f@modares.ac.ir
+*E-mail address: Ataei_f@modares.ac.ir

 Department of Biochemistry, Faculty of Biological Sciences, Tarbiat Modares University, Tehran, Iran